 A page dedicated to Vineyard Escapes in the U.K, because sometimes visiting for a few hours just isn’t enough.
 There are some absolutely gorgeous vineyards you can stay at, especially some of the newer places which have done some amazing renovations in the last couple of years.
-Though travel seems full unleashed now, staycations will continue to be very popular.
 Whether you’re looking for tranquil escapes or foodie havens, if it’s vineyard views you’re looking for this will be your favourite page!
 Here is my list of the best Vineyard retreats to book now.

 Location: Chichester, Sussex

 Rate: £225 per night (two people) £330 per night (four people)

 Ashling Park Estate has just started taking bookings for their new lodges built by Will Hardie from Channel 4’s Amazing Spaces, well I am already expecting great things.
 In the aptly named ‘Wine Wonderland’ there are five lodges, a mix of one and two bedroom, each one named after a stage in the vineyard cycle.
 Complete with an open plan kitchen, dining and lounge space with roll top bathtubs in the bathrooms.
 Spend your afternoon on the vineyard, follow with a long relaxing soak with a glass of wine and cosy up by the log burner in the evening.
 Happy Days.

 Rate: £195 per night

 Three luxury lodges overlooking the vineyard, each one with comes with a private terrace to take in the view and enjoy some fizz from the fully stocked wine fridge and a Nespresso machine for morning coffee!
 There is also jacuzzi in all three bathrooms and an onsite sauna.
 Pets are welcome and you can rent out bikes for free to explore the surrounding area.